Open Work Charms

 This is another example of an old two dragon charm with a

 beautiful patina.
 The head of the dragon on the left

 side is at the eleven o'clock position.
 Its right eye is

 the brown dot and its mouth is open.
 The head of the

 dragon on the right side is at the five o'clock position.

 One dragon is chasing the other in a clockwise rotation.

 This is a smaller charm with a diameter of 41 mm and a weight

 This open work charm is different and much less common than

 the above dragon charms.

-In this case, the two heads of the dragons are facing each other
+In this case, the two heads of the dragons are facing each

-the very top of the charm.
+tails meeting at the very top of the charm.

 Just below the two heads is a round dot representing a pearl.

-For reasons which are still unknown, very few double dragon charms were
+For reasons which are still unknown, very few double dragon

-charms of this type have one dragon chasing
+vast majority of charms of this type have one dragon chasing

 This charm has a diameter of 54.2 mm and a weight of 25.9

 Lion Open Work Charm

 The lion is seen as a

 The open work charm at the left displays a pair of lions

 playing with a "treasure" (shuang shi xi bao 双狮戏宝).

 The "treasure", located at the right of the center hole,

-is a

-Chinese cash coin which is round with a
+is a traditional Chinese cash coin which is round with a

 One lion is just below and looking directly at the

 "coin".
 The other lion is upside-down with its head

 However, the lion has an even deeper symbolic meaning

-because the

-for lion (shi
+because the Chinese word for lion (shi

 狮) has the same pronunciation as the word for

 Beginning as early as the the Western Zhou Dynasty (11th

-century BC - 771 BC), the highest civil official was the "Senior Grand
+century BC - 771 BC), the highest civil official was the

-"Grand Preceptor" or "Grand Secretary"
+also known as the "Grand Preceptor" or "Grand Secretary"

 And beginning in the Spring and Autumn Period (770 BC -

-476 BC), the

-of Chu (楚国) had a senior
+476 BC), the state of Chu (楚国) had a senior

 government office known as the "Junior Preceptor" (shao shi

 A pair of lions (shi 狮)

 thus symbolizes these two high government positions (shi

 师) and the "treasure" coin (bao 宝)

 represents their remuneration or salary.

 This Chinese charm thus expresses the wish that position

 This lion charm has a diameter of 44 mm and a weight of

 Phoenix Open Work Charm